 In fact, this is why the largest conference table in the trailer is often referred to as the most expensive item on a job site.
 Because every week that table is filled with very talented and very busy people for hours at a time, all trying to make sure that potential problems with the design or constructability of the design are identified and resolved before they are built.

-Let’s look at three ways that managing project information in a Common Data Platform like BIM 360 can improve the BIM Coordination process, saving time and money, and resulting in a more constructable design.
+Let’s look at 3 ways using software can improve the BIM Coordination process, saving you time and resulting in a much more constructable design.

 1. Democratizing BIM Coordination - Many hands make quick work

-- The publishers of models can immediately see the impact of changes to the set of coordinated models, allowing them to take action as soon as a change occurs.
+- When new model versions are uploaded teams can quickly see the impact the changes, allowing them to take action as soon as a change occurs.

 The 'Not an Issue' workflow is exactly what it sounds like.
-As models are published, the list of clashing objects is generated automatically.
-These clashes are grouped by model and object type, and clearly displayed in a list.
-As these clashes are reviewed, the team will determine if individual clashes, or groups of clashes, need to be addressed or not.
+As models are published, the list of clashing objects generates automatically.
+Using BIM data, the clashes are automatically grouped by model, object, system name or type and displayed in a list.
+As these clashes are reviewed, teams can determine if individual clashes, or groups of clashes, need to be addressed or not.

-Once identified in the Not an Issue workflow, the clash will not re-appear as further model iterations are published.
-This helps all project stakeholders focus their attention on the clashing object that have to be dealt with -- reducing noise.
+Once identified as Not an Issue, the clash will not re-appear as further model iterations are published.
+This helps all project stakeholders focus their attention on clashes that have to be dealt with -- reducing noise.

 Clashes can be reviewed so the team can determine whether individual clashes, or groups of clashes, need to be addressed